naruko-hstk/hyprdots/README.md

 [<kbd> <br> Top <br> </kbd>](#-design-by-t2)
 </div>

+## Warning
+This is a fork from [prasanthrangan](https://github.com/prasanthrangan/hyprdots).
+I use nvim instead vim and use chrome instead firefox.
+And add some variable for myself.

 ## Installation

 The installation script is made for Arch, but **may** work on some Arch based distros.